The Historic Pacific Highway

 The Mountain Trail

 Between Chehalis and Centralia, the Cowlitz Trail coming up from the Cowlitz Landing first passed through the Wet prairie and then Indian prairie before reaching the Skookumchuck crossing.
 Wet prairie, as one could surmise by its name, was one of the worst sections.
 Before any roads were built through Saunders' Bottom, there used to be two trails.
-The first one was used during the rainy season to avoid the muddy bottoms and ran over the high hills to the east called Mud Mountain.
+The first one was used during the rainy season to avoid the muddy bottoms and ran over the high hills to the east which was called Mud Mountain.
 The other trail ran across the bottoms and was used in the summer when the ground had dried.
-Mud mountain is said to be east of Chehalis, although in the book Centralia the First Fifty Years complied by Herndon Smith in 1942, said it was Seminary hill.
+Mud mountain is said to be east of Chehalis, although in the book Centralia the First Fifty Years complied by Herndon Smith in 1942, said it was Seminary Hill.

 Plenty of travelers wrote about their experiences in taking this route.
 In 1841, Lt.
 Charles Wilkes, in his survey of this region, said that this trail went up a grade so steep that steps had to be cut in the hillside so the horses could get up and down the muddy incline.